ASHIQ02KHAN/C-programme/README.md

-Home for thirteenth day home for fouth
+Home for fourth day home for fifth